jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 ## Presentation Style

  This book doubles as a university textbook.
-It has a 16-week semester structure, along with review questions, podcast assignments, and lab exercises.
+It has a 16-week semester structure, along with review questions, podcast assignments, lab exercises, as well as answers for online quizes in Blackboard, other formats are welcome for submission via a Github pull request.
 But the book can be used beyond that.
 There is a wealth of other material that is can be covered in depth depending on your needs.

 ## Chapter Title Images